archescyber/arx-java-trojan/README.md

 Ensure that you have permission to download and execute files from the specified URLs.

 Use this project responsibly and in compliance with applicable laws and regulations.

+# Contribution
+I would like to thank my friend Rovaniq for contributing to this project.

+Feel free to contribute to the project by submitting issues or pull requests.
+All contributions are welcome!

+For communication, you can send feedback to my Instagram account named **@yusuf.cyw**